Am1rX/Forex-Prediction/README.md

 # Forex-Prediction
-*it will autuomally install every library needed so just run it* *after you run a prediction, you have to wait 5 minutes*
+*it will autuomally install every library needed so just run it,* *after you run a prediction, you have to wait 5 minutes*
 # -------------------------------------------------------------------------------- +